Vertiv (NYSE:VRT) Updates Q3 2021 Earnings Guidance

-Vertiv (NYSE:VRT) last posted its quarterly earnings data on Wednesday, July 28th.
-The company reported $0.31 EPS for the quarter, topping the consensus estimate of $0.24 by $0.07.
-The firm had revenue of $1.26 billion during the quarter, compared to analyst estimates of $1.24 billion.
-Vertiv had a return on equity of 71.45% and a net margin of 2.08%.
-As a group, sell-side analysts forecast that Vertiv will post 1 earnings per share for the current fiscal year.

-A hedge fund recently raised its stake in Vertiv stock.
-Morgan Stanley raised its stake in shares of Vertiv Holdings Co (NYSE:VRT) by 14.4% in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 342,255 shares of the company’s stock after purchasing an additional 43,135 shares during the period.
-Morgan Stanley owned 0.10% of Vertiv worth $9,343,000 as of its most recent filing with the Securities & Exchange Commission.
-Institutional investors and hedge funds own 95.06% of the company’s stock.
+An institutional investor recently raised its position in Vertiv stock.
+Morgan Stanley boosted its stake in shares of Vertiv Holdings Co (NYSE:VRT) by 14.4% during the 2nd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 342,255 shares of the company’s stock after buying an additional 43,135 shares during the period.
+Morgan Stanley owned approximately 0.10% of Vertiv worth $9,343,000 at the end of the most recent quarter.
+95.06% of the stock is currently owned by institutional investors and hedge funds.

 About Vertiv